matejbizjak/kumuluzee-nats/core/README.md

 | servers.tls.certificate-path     | java.lang.String    | Path to the server's certificate                                                                   |
 | servers.tls.key-store-path       | java.lang.String    | Path to the key store                                                                              |
 | servers.tls.key-store-password   | java.lang.String    | The password to unlock the key store                                                               |

+### Clusters & Reconnecting

+The Java client will automatically reconnect if it loses its connection the nats-server.
+If given a single server, the client will keep trying that one.
+If given a list of servers, the client will rotate between them.
+When the nats servers are in a cluster, they will tell the client about the other servers, so that in the simplest case a client could connect to one server, learn about the cluster and reconnect to another server if its initial one goes down.

 ### Default values